 Preparing soils for moss–a clean slate

 At Moss and Stone Gardens we are often asked how to start a moss lawn where there is nothing but dirt covered with leaves and other debris.
-Below, David Spain, provides a clear understanding on what is needed to begin creating your emerald carpet of moss.
+Below, we provide a clear understanding on what is needed to begin creating your emerald carpet of moss.

 To develop an area of moss, you will need to start from the ground up.
 First remove any existing plants that you do not want, especially grasses and weeds.
 A pre-emergent like Preen Vegetable Garden Weed Preventer can be applied to discourage germination of any existing seeds.